ogratwicklcs/ansible_security_workshop/2.1-enrich/README.md

   hosts: checkpoint

   tasks:
+    - name: Get name of Check Point management instance
+      cp_mgmt_simple_gateway_facts:
+        details_level: full
+      register: gw_name
     - include_role:
         name: ansible_security.log_manager
         tasks_from: forward_logs_to_syslog
       vars:
         syslog_server: "{{ hostvars['qradar']['private_ip'] }}"
-        checkpoint_server_name: "YOURSERVERNAME"
+        checkpoint_server_name: "{{ gw_name.ansible_facts['simple-gateways']['objects'][0]['send-alerts-to-server'][0] }}"
         firewall_provider: checkpoint
 ```
 <!-- {% endraw %} -->

-Note that in this snippet you have to replace `YOURSERVERNAME` with the actual server name from your Check Point management instance, like `gw-77f3f6`.
+Note that in this snippet the variable we are setting for `checkpoint_server_name` is being accessed from the previous task where we are gathering the facts from our checkpoint management instance, like `gw-77f3f6`.
 You can find the name of your individual Check Point instance by logging into your SmartConsole.
 It is shown in the **GATEWAYS & SERVERS** tab in the lower part of the screen underneath **Summary**:

 ![Check Point Gateway Name](images/check_point_gw_name.png)

-Replace the string `YOURSERVERNAME` in the playbook with your indididual name.

-> **Note**
->
-> This could also be done automatically with two API calls, but it would complicate the playbook listing here.

 Now we have to tell QRadar that there is another log source, this time Check Point.
 Add the following play to the playbook `enrich_log_sources.yml`: